Short Courses, Specialty Schools, And More…

 - Craft Alliance Center, in St. Louis, Missouri, is solely dedicated to contemporary craft, offering classes, exhibitions, residencies and community programs out of its two locations in the St. Louis area.

 - Contemporary Craft, in Pittsburgh, Penn., has a full time gallery space to exhibit the work of artists and craftspeople, as well as hold classes, lectures and performances.

 - The Crucible, Oakland, Calif.
 The Crucible’s roots are in fire and industrial arts, but it has grown since 1999 into a major Bay Area arts presence, offering instruction in more than a dozen media, including ceramics, leather and woodworking.

 - TechShop, which started in San Francisco, now operates nearly a dozen locations in the U.S. and beyond.
 Membership is not cheap ($150/month or $1,650/year), but it gives you access to the latest equipment for working with plastics, electronics and software, as well as more traditional woodworking, metalworking and textile facilities.
 Studios are open late and provide plenty of instruction.
 Open to ages 12 and up.

 - Lillstreet Art Center, Chicago, Ill.
 Professional artists and students work side by side in the former gear factory that houses Lillstreet Art Center.
-Lillstreet offers classes to the community in six different media, and has a program of classes for kids ages 2 and up.
+Lillstreet offers classes to the community in six different media, and has a program of classes for children, all the way from newborns and up.